vmware-labs/node-replicated-kernel/doc/src/development/Building.md

 ## Emulate PMEM using DRAM

-Linux systems allows to emulate DRAM as PMEM.
-The emulated device is seen as the Persistent Memory Region by the OS.
-The emulated devices are used only for developement purposes.
-Usually these are faster than actual PMEM devices and does not provide any persistence.
+Linux systems allow emulating DRAM as PMEM.
+These devices are seen as the Persistent Memory Region by the OS.
+Usually, these devices are faster than actual PMEM devices and do not provide any persistence.
+So, such devices are used only for development purposes.

-First, the OS needs to reserve a region of the DRAM as PMEM.
-Use dmesg to find the usable region(s):
+On Linux, to find the DRAM region that can be used as PMEM, use dmesg:

 ```bash
 dmesg | grep BIOS-e820
 ```

-The usable region will have usable word at the end.
+The viable region will have "usable" word at the end.

 ```bash
 [    0.000000] BIOS-e820: [mem 0x0000000100000000-0x000000053fffffff] usable
 ```

 This means that the memory region between 4 GiB (0x0000000100000000) and 21 GiB (0x000000053fffffff) is usable.
-Say we want to reserve a 16 GiB region start from 4 GiB, we need add this information to the grub configuration file.
+Say we want to reserve a 16 GiB region starting from 4 GiB; we need to add this information to the grub configuration file.

 ```bash
 sudo vi /etc/default/grub